phogroup/pyTorchFire.github.io/Preliminary_results.md

 ## **Demos and preliminary results**
 ### Problem settings
 #### *Solving heat equation with neural network:*
-In this problem, we learn the neural network to solve for the temperature $$u$$ given arbitrary conductivity field $$\kappa$$.
+In this problem, we learn the neural network to solve for the temperature $u$ given arbitrary conductivity field $\kappa$.
 The 2D heat equation is written as follows

 $$
 \begin{aligned}